Blended families are becoming more common nowadays in Australia.

-Blended families arise where a couple enters a relationship and one or both of them have children from pre-existing relationships.
+Blended families arise where a couple enters a relationship and one or both of them have children from pre-existing relationships (including marriage and de-facto).
+Blended family structures can create significant difficulties for the will maker.

 Without specific strategies in place there is a risk that the surviving spouse could change their Will and leave everything in their estate to their own children.
 One way to manage this risk is to have a Mutual Will.